yuta-2001/final-silide/slides.md

 <h1 class="font-bold">Project System Detail</h1>

 <p>
-Python is running three processes.
-The data that ofthen used is stored into Redis.
+This app are running three Python processes.
+For frequently used data, This app retrieve it using the second process and store it in Redis.
 </p>

 <img class="block h-4/5 w-auto mx-auto mt-8" src="/images/structure-of-app.png">